-Step 2: Body Posture: Sit in easy pose on the floor or sit in a chair, or edge of bed; maintain a straight spine.
+Step 2: Body Posture: Sit in easy pose on the floor or sit in a chair or edge of the bed; maintain a straight spine.
 Set an intention to release stress from your body and mind.

 Hand Position (Mudra): Both hands are in Gyan Mudra (thumb and index finger touching), remaining fingers are straight, palms up and backs of hands placed on the knees.

 Eye Focus (Dhrist): Close your eyes and focus at the brow point (between the eyebrows).

 Chanting (Mantra): Silent, focus on the sound of your breath.

 Step 3: The Meditation: Inhale through both nostrils in 8 equal “sniffs,” or strokes, then exhale in one breath (also through the nostrils).

 Time: Start with 3 minutes and build time up to 11 minutes.

 Step 4: End: Inhale deeply, hold the breath for 3-10 seconds (based on your lung capacity), and exhale completely.
 Repeat two more times.
 Relax.